-1. Approval of the Minutes of the September 21, 2017 Meeting.
+1. Approval of the Minutes of the October 19, 2017 Meeting.
 Mayor Lovell noted that the minutes had been circulated for review and asked for any comments concerning same.
-There being none, Mr. Trost motioned to approve the minutes from the September 21, 2017 meeting.
-Mayor Lovell seconded the motion, and the motion passed unanimously.
+There being none, Commissioner Trost motioned to approve the minutes from the October 19, 2017 meeting.
+Vice Mayor Hyde seconded the motion, and the motion passed unanimously.

-2. Approval of the September 2017 Financial Statement.
+2. Approval of the October 2017 Financial Statement.
 Mayor Lovell inquired about any comments concerning the Financial Statement.
-There being none, Mr. Trost motioned to approve the September 21, 2017 meeting.
-Mayor Lovell seconded the motion, and the motion passed unanimously.
+There being none, Vice Mayor Hyde motioned to approve the October 2017 financial statement.
+Commissioner Trost seconded the motion, and the motion passed unanimously.

 Board of Zoning Appeals meets on the second Friday of each month.

 Board of Commissioners meets on the third Thursday of each month.

 Planning Commission meets on the third Thursday of each month.